barcvk4ba/barcvk4ba.github.io/_pages/dmr.md

 For club members to all be on the same level of operation we have provided a code plug/config file to get started with and you will need your own radio id to make it go

+https://vkdmr.com/programming-your-radio/ to program you own code plug you need to understand a few basic principles

 ## Retevis RT3s Club Plug

 **Curent File:** [BARC_ver1.4.0.rdt](/assets/dmr/BARC_ver1.4.0.rdt)